Zoinkwiz/quest-helper/README.md

 ![](./images/shortest-path-02.png)

-You can configure what teleportation methods or the look of the path in the Shortest Path config.
+You can configure what teleportation methods, or the aesthetic of the path in the Shortest Path config.

 ## Help and discussion